jh1993/UnderusedOptions/README.txt

 - SP cost increased to 5.

 White Flame:
-- Is now level 5, and reduces the target's fire resistance by 100% until the beginning of your next turn.
+- Is now level 5, only affects enemies, and reduces the target's fire resistance by 100% until the beginning of your next turn.

 Acid Fumes:
 - Now prioritizes the closest unacidified enemy.